klayveR/poe-log-monitor/README.md

 Emitted when the player enters an area.
 See [AREA.md] for more information about this event.

+### areaJoin
+- `player`
+    - `name` - Name of the player who joined the area

+Emitted when another player enters the area the player is in.

+### areaLeave
+- `player`
+    - `name` - Name of the player who joined the area

+Emitted when another player leaves the area the player is in.

 ### joinChat
 - `chat` - Chat which the player joined
 - `channel` - Channel the player joined